thatchej/R-ClassicBooks/docs/tasks.md

 On a new line call the `plot()` function passing in `p`.

-## 1.14 - Creating a Line Plot
+## 1.14 - Modifying a Plot Type
 Create a line plot by adding (+) `geom_line()` to the `ggplot()` call.

 ## 1.15 - Plot Configuration
 Pass the correct values to the `ggplot()` function.
-The first argument should be the `time` data frame.
+The first argument should be the `time_long` data frame.
 The second argument is the set of aesthetic mappings for the plot.

 All of the mappings below should be wrapped in a single call to the `aes()` function.

 - The x-axis should be the `year`.
-- The y-axis should be the `count`.
+- The y-axis should be the `value`.
-- The color should be the `key`.
+- The color should be the `type`.